grzegorzk/logmap/Readme.md

 # Usage

 Analyse logs and save filters to a file (example with systemd):
-`journalctl --since "10 years ago" -nall | clog -m -s clog.result`
+`journalctl --since "10 years ago" -nall | ./target/release/clog -m -s clog.result`

 Filter today's logs to see if there is anything that would require attention:
-`journalctl --since "1 day ago" -nall | clog -l clog.result -p`
+`journalctl --since "1 day ago" -nall | ./target/release/clog -l clog.result -p`

+# How it works

+`clog` counts matching words across known filters.

+If invoked in learning mode it will allow some words not to match and extend best-matching filter to contain some word alternatives.
+If no best-matching filter was found it will then add new filter.

+If invoked in passive (analysis) mode it will not allow for any non-matching words and print to standard error stream all lines with no matching filter.
+Empty output means there are no unseen logs in the input stream.

 # Thanks
 Big thank-you to: